 The day was a success but it was really important to me to do my research beforehand.
 Safety is one of my primary concerns whenever photographing a festival, that was why I booked a hotel in Jaipur, as they promised to do their own Holi celebration within the courtyard of the hotel.

 There were a few reasons why this was beneficial:

 - I’m a female photographer, and even though I have a beefy husband to act as my bodyguard, festivals can be unpredictable.
-This is especially so for Holi, where men often drink and consume bhang, a cannibis substance, which changes their usual behaviour.
-There were also reports in New Delhi leading up to the festival of women being harrassed under the guise of “playing Holi”.
+While I don’t think you should be suspicious of everyone, there had been reports in a New Delhi paper of women being harrassed under the guise of “playing Holi”.

 - The powders thrown at Holi can be toxic and contain lead, causing burns and staining the skin.
 The owner of the hotel was clear to point out that the powder he had bought was non-toxic and made of flour.
 It made me much more comfortable as someone with sensitive skin!

 - The nature of a backpacker hotel means that people often come together without suspicion and were very willing subjects to be photographed.

 With this in mind I needed to prepare my camera for Holi.
 Now you could take your expensive underwater housing and use that, but a plastic bag works just as well.
 Pick your fastest lens – I used a 24-70 f/2.8 – and DON’T change it unless you want to be cleaning purple powder off your sensor.
 Make sure your lens hood is attached as it can provide extra protection from the powder getting into your lens.